phylowheeler/iqtree.github.io/doc/Advanced-Tutorial.md

 	10      0.00001

-Trimming alignment sites by likelihood
+Trimming alignments
 --------------------------------------
 <div class="hline"></div>
+Phylogenetic analysis relies on well aligned sequences.
+One initial filter can be to remove removes non-homologous sequences prior to alignment using Prequal ([Whelan et al., 2018]).

-Phylogenetic inference can be highly sensitive to fast-evolving, saturated or erroneous sites in a sequence alignment.
-Many newer methods focus on removing alignment erros without removing whole alignment columns to avoid losing information about closely related species.
-Prequal removes non-homologous sequences prior to sequence alignment ([Whelan et al., 2018]).
+When filtering errors from alignments, many newer methods focus on removing alignment errors without removing whole alignment columns to avoid losing information about closely related species.
 Divvier ([Ali et al., 2019]), Taper ([Zhang et al., 2021]), and CLOAK ([Wheeler et al., 2026]) all attempt to remove poorly aligned characters from protein alignments, with Divvier being the strictest, and CLOAK being the gentlest filter among those three options ([Wheeler et al., 2026]).

-Here, we present an alternative approach called  **trimmed log-likelihood**, a robust phylogenetics method, that automatically detects and trims such sites during tree search directly.
+Here, we present an alternative approach called  **trimmed log-likelihood**, a robust phylogenetics method, that automatically detects and trims sites that are fast-evolving, saturated, or erroneous during tree search directly.

 The trimed log-likelihood method works by dynamically excluding a user-defined proportion of sites